csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 **21.4** Suggest how a document containing a word (such as “leopard”) can be indexed such that it is efficiently retrieved by queries using a more gen- eral concept (such as “carnivore” or “mammal”).
 You can assume that the concept hierarchy is not very deep, so each concept has only a few generalizations (a concept can, however, have a large number of special- izations).
 You can also assume that you are provided with a function that returns the concept for each word in a document.
 Also suggest how a query using a specialized concept can retrieve documents using a more general concept.

-**21.5** Suppose inverted lists are maintained in blocks, with each block noting the largest popularity rank and TF–IDF scores of documents in the remaining
+**21.5** Suppose inverted lists are maintained in blocks, with each block noting the largest popularity rank and TF–IDF scores of documents in the remaining blocks in the list.

-**940 Chapter 21 Information Retrieval**

-blocks in the list.
 Suggest how merging of inverted lists can stop early if the user wants only the top _K_ answers.

 **Exercises**